elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Built-in curves are predefined ease functions, whereas the `cubic-bezier()` function allows for customization of the animation's speed curve, offering more control over the animation's progression.
+    </div><br />
-  <div><strong>Interview Response:</strong> The main difference between the CSS built-in curves and the cubic-bezier() function is that the function can make the animation exceed its range.
+  <div><strong>Technical Response:</strong> The main difference between the CSS built-in curves and the cubic-bezier() function is that the function can make the animation exceed its range.
 The control points on the curve can have any y coordinates: even negative or huge ones.
 Then the Bezier curve would also extend exceptionally low or high, making the animation go beyond its normal range.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />